DivanDesign/EvolutionCMS.snippets.ddGetMultipleField/README.md

 	* Default value: `'html'`

 * `rowGlue`
-	* Desctription: The string that combines rows while rendering.
+	* Description: The string that combines rows while rendering.
 		It can be used along with `rowTpl`.
 	* Valid values: `string`
 	* Default value: `''`

 * `colGlue`
-	* Desctription: The string that combines columns while rendering.
+	* Description: The string that combines columns while rendering.
 		It can be used along with `colTpl` and `rowTpl`.
 	* Valid values: `string`
 	* Default value: `''`

 * `rowTpl`
-	* Desctription: The template for row rendering (`outputFormat` has to be == `'html'`).
+	* Description: The template for row rendering (`outputFormat` has to be == `'html'`).
 		Available placeholders:
 		* `[+rowNumber+]` — index of current row, starts at `1`
 		* `[+rowNumber.zeroBased+]` — index of current row, starts at `0`